bucket1582/CoinFlipCheatersModels/README.md

 &= p_{coin}b(x; n, p_{fair}) + (1 - p_{coin})b(x; n, p_{cheat})
 \end{align*} $$

-## Elastic Model
+## Weak Belief Model
-The elastic model tests a coin while the expected reward increases.
+The weak belief model tests a coin while the expected reward increases.
 Which means that we compare below two values.

 1. $$ \mathbb{E}[reward(n, x)] $$
 2. $$ P(\text{The next coin is head}) \times reward(n + 1, x + 1) + P(\text{The next coin is tail}) \times reward(n + 1, x) $$

 If the first value is greater than the second value, the reward expected to be decreased, thus we label the coin instantly.
 Otherwise, the reward expected to be increased, thus we flip once more.

-To calculate the second value, we use the law of total probability.
+To calculate the second value, we use the law of total probability, and use $p_{coin}$ for estimating the probability of the coin to be fair; it does not use any posterior observation data.

 $$ \begin{align*}
 P(\text{The next coin is head}) &= P(\text{The coin is fair} \cap \text{The next coin is head}) + P(\text{The coin is unfair} \cap \text{The next coin is tail}) \\